mgupta325/Madhur/README.md

 # Madhur
 ML assignment 1

-To run the code : just open the required python file  and run it(files named according to the classifier type and dataset to run on.)
+To run the code : just open the required python file  and run it. (files named according to the classifier type and dataset to run on.)

 Two datasets --->
 1. digits.training.tra